-The pattern for this cheerful single bed “Provencal Sampler” quilt is available from my Shop.
+The pattern for this cheerful single bed “Provencal Sampler” quilt is available from my online Shop.

 It was designed for two reasons: